ThirdEyeSqueegee/Ro/SETUP.md

 ### MCM Configuration

 - Go through the MCM settings and modify as you see fit, although everything has been preconfigured.
 You may want to look at the modpages for each mod before changing any settings.

----

-### Character Presets

-You'll find a mod called `[NoDelete] Ro - Character Presets` under the NPCs and Faces separator.
-You can save your RaceMenu presets to this folder!